 Accounts receivable denotes the money owed to your company for your products or services.
-Since your order to cash cycle relies heavily on your AR, it’s a necessity to ensure important functions such as ensuring efficient invoicing, optimal days sales outstanding (DSO), quick dispute resolution, and the like.
-Apart from carrying out these critical functions, here are the core reasons why considering accounts receivable automation is beneficial:
+Since your order-to-cash cycle relies heavily on your AR, it’s necessary to ensure essential functions such as efficient invoicing, optimal days sales outstanding (DSO), and quick dispute resolution, are on autopilot.
+Apart from carrying out these critical functions, here are the core reasons why accounts receivable automation is beneficial:

 The core function of automation is to build a logic around your accounts receivable process, including which customer to charge, how to charge, when to charge, and what to charge for.

 For instance, say a customer has an annual contract.
-The first quarter went by smoothly but the customer wanted certain adjustments (such as add ons, upgrade/downgrade, and the like) to be made during the second quarter.
+The first quarter goes by smoothly, but the customer wants adjustments (such as add-ons, upgrade/downgrade, and the like) in the second quarter.
 So, you adjust the subscription pricing manually.
-But imagine hundreds or thousands of customers instead of one – it would be impossible for any company to pull this off manually.
+Now, imagine hundreds or thousands of customers instead of one – it would be impossible for any company to pull this off manually.

-2. Predictable Cash Flow and Lower Bad Debt
+2. Ensure Predictable Cash Flow and Lower Bad Debt

-Another core advantage of automating accounts receivable lies in having a predictable cash flow for your company.
+Another core advantage of automating accounts receivable is having a predictable cash flow for your company.
 Without automation, your prediction could be completely off from what you’re actually collecting.
 You can automate payment notifications, reminders, and emails to ensure collection on time.
-Automation will help you stay on top of your collections process, ensuring consistent cash flow, and lower bad debts.
+Automation will help you stay on top of your collections process, ensure consistent cash flow, and lower bad debts.

 Most automation solutions provide interactive analytical dashboards.
-They give accurate and helpful information on the right KPIs, like days sales outstanding (DSO) and collection effectiveness index (CEI), and enable you to make strategic financial decisions.
+They give accurate and helpful information on the right KPIs, like DSO, aging reports, cash flow reports, and collection effectiveness index (CEI), and enable you to make strategic financial decisions.

 Now that we’ve covered the main reasons why you should automate your accounts receivables, let’s take a look at the best practices that companies can – and should – follow.